yeokm1/vibrate_alarm_clock/README.md

 1. Included is a subproject named vibrate_alarm_clock_test.
 This is meant to test all input and output functions.
   a.
 On startup, the motor will briefly turn in one then the opposite direction.
   b.
 Speaker will play a short tune.
   c.
-Pressing left button will rotate motor in one direction until released.
+Pressing first button will rotate motor in one direction until released.
   d.
-Pressing right button will rotate motor in another direction until released.
+Pressing second button will rotate motor in another direction until released.
   e.
 Pressing both buttons will play the short tune.
+  f.
+Third button will turn on/off the OLED.

 2. The Arduino Fio V3 is quite a finicky thing.
 Occasionally it will repeatedly refuse to accept code uploads and just disconnect the USB connection.
 Unplugging/Replugging the USB cable even to another USB port does not work.
 Pressing the reset button three times before an upload seems to make it work again.